Peter Hagendorf

 Peter Hagendorf was a German mercenary soldier in the Thirty Years' War.
-He wrote a diary which gives a unique historic record of the life in the contemporary army from the viewpoint of a simple Landsknecht.
+He wrote a diary which gives a unique historic record of life in the army from the viewpoint of a simple Landsknecht.

 Current research relates the book author to Peter Hagendorf, first principal of Görzke, who died on 4 February 1679 at age of 77.
 As such he was probably born in 1601 or 1602 in the Principality of Anhalt-Zerbst near Nedlitz.

 History

 His writings were found by chance in 1988 in the manuscript store of the Berlin State Library.
 The surviving part covers a range of 25 years between 1625 and 1649.
 The book was folded from 12 sheets of paper which he bought at the end of the war in 1648 to write a fair copy of his notes.
 The 192 pages tell of a 22,500 km long journey across Europe filled with battles in Italy, the German states, Spanish Netherlands and France.
 He took part in the Sack of Magdeburg (the devastation was so great that "magdeburgization" became an oft-used term signifying total destruction, rape and pillaging for decades) and the Battle of Nördlingen (1634).
 He details a life on the verge of death which includes his first wife and seven of his children.

 The diary was anonymous.
 However the author had written down the dates and places of the birth of his daughters and where his wife came from.
-As for one proof the diary says that his daughter Magreta was born on 3rd November 1645 in Pappenheim, and by chance the church register of that town had survived the war.
+As for one proof the diary says that his daughter Magreta was born on 3 November 1645 in Pappenheim, and by chance the church register of that town had survived the war.
 It has an entry for an Anna Marget on that day with a mother named Anna Maria (equivalent with his wife's name) denoting Peter Hagendorf as the father.
 Other sources support the notion, for example the first church register (1629–1635) of Engelrod (Lautertal) has the following christening entry: „Eichelhain, Anno 1629, August 17., Elisabeth, Peter Hagendorffs, eines Soldaten von Zerbst Döchterlein ...“ Near the given origin Zerbst exists even a locality named Hagendorf.

 Based on Hagendorf's writing it is now known that many women and children followed in the baggage train, how the division of responsibilities was organized between men and wife in the army camp, how the treatment of wounds was organized, how sieges were announced and how the sack (looting) of an overpowered city took place.
 Hagendorf fought for the most part in Pappenheim's regiment.
-It lay there until being discovered by Jan Peters in 1988, an East German professor at the time.
+The diary was discovered by Jan Peters in 1988, an East German professor at the time.

 Peter Hagendorf expresses mixed feelings towards the Peace of Westphalia in 1648.
 He had basically lost his job which required him to work now as a night guard, and to take up other unskilled work.
 Without giving a reason, he picks up his son from the provost, travelling with his family northeast through Öttingen.
 His last location is Günzburg when the diary stops - the last three pages are missing.